 All Wheelabrator’s facilities are subject to federal, state and local emission limits, operating standards and monitoring, record-keeping and reporting requirements.
 Waste-to-energy facilities must meet some of the most stringent emission limits of any power generation sector in the form of Maximum Achievable Control Technology (MACT) standards mandated by the Federal Clean Air Act Amendments of 1990.

 All Wheelabrator facilities operate under Title V operating permits issued by the states for 5-year terms with permit administration and enforcement subject to oversight by the EPA.
 Title V permits provide a compendium of all federal, state and local air regulatory requirements with comprehensive monitoring, record-keeping and reporting requirements to ensure compliance.
 Plant managers are required annually to certify compliance with all terms and conditions of their TV permit and report any deviations.
 Title V permits must be renewed every five years subject to state and EPA approval and public review and comment.

 Most Wheelabrator facilities yield “zero discharge” of waste water.
 This means that all waste waters produced at the facility are collected, cleaned and re-used in the process.
 No industrial waste waters are discharged into the environment.

-The Environmental Protection Agency publishes a “waste management hierarchy” ranking energy-from-waste as a more environmentally sound practice than simply landfilling solid waste.
-The energy-from-waste process generates electrical power from the waste.
+The Environmental Protection Agency publishes a “waste management hierarchy” ranking waste-to-energy as a more environmentally sound practice than simply landfilling solid waste.
+The waste-to-energy process generates electrical power from the waste.
 It also reduces the solid waste volume by 90 percent, which greatly conserves landfill space.